 …those Precinct Committee Officers who went to the Organization meeting, by adjourning their meeting with the Derham/Sotelo bylaws in place, ended their political lives as Precinct Officers, as surely as the cultists at Jonestown ended their lives by drinking the [Kool-Aid].
 They had all the power and now have no power at all.
 Lori Sotelo has all of it.
 They will never again wield that power.
 Barring the death or resignation of an elected officer they will never meet again.
 They won’t decide anything.

 But it is now, in 2012, absolutely clear that Sotelo’s 260 PCOs WANTED it to be over.
-They openly debated and defeated every measure to give them back their power.
+They openly debated and defeated every measure to amend the bylaws and give them back their power.
 They did not want power over the process.
 They did not want a republican form of representative government over their own Party.
 They wanted a King.
 They willfully made the same decision as Russian workers in Soviet deliberations to outlaw labor unions.
 The same decision as Germans to unite all power in a single leader in August of 1934: